 Klipsch: Best bookshelf speaker for computers

-If you’re the friend who spends their time creating mixes or constantly downloading new songs to play around with, you need a good pair of computer friendly speakers to complete the set.
+If you’re the friend who spends their time creating mixes or constantly downloading new songs to play around with, you need a good pair of computer-friendly speakers to complete the set.
 The best pair for the job?
 Klipsch’s RP-150M Bookshelf Speaker.
-Available in pure black or with cherry or walnut accents, these speakers are designed to make your favourite songs sound even better.
+Available in pure black or with cherry or walnut accents, these speakers are designed to make your favorite songs sound even better.
 Everything about the look of this speaker is designed to encourage the cleanest, most natural sound possible.

-It utilises the worlds of geometry and science to bring together a speaker fit for purpose for even the biggest audiophiles.
-Its cerametallic woofers represent the pinnacle of Klipsch’s unique design, with some of the cleanest, most powerful low frequency response on the market.
-These speakers may shine when paired up with your computer but they’re also a great option for syncing up into a whole surround sound set, if you’re really looking to be impressed.
+It utilizes the worlds of geometry and science to bring together a speaker fit for purpose for even the biggest audiophiles.
+Its cerametallic woofers represent the pinnacle of Klipsch’s unique design, with some of the cleanest, most powerful low-frequency response on the market.
+These speakers may shine when paired up with your computer, but they’re also a great option for syncing up into a whole surround sound set if you’re really looking to be impressed.

 Best for: Feeling like you’re no longer just playing the game but now also in the game.